calebissharp/provide-page/README.md

   - Automatically wait for asynchronous `actions` before rendering.

-  - When used with the `Form` component (above), it will automatically trigger `actions` on the server for clients with JS disabled, or if JS is enabled, the `actions` will be triggered server-side via `XMLHttpRequest` and the updated state of the server's stores will be returned.
+  - When used with the `Form` component (above), it will automatically trigger `actions` on the server regardless of whether or not JS is enabled.

   - Automatically redirect clients with JS disabled to a new URL when it changes.